 The World Health Organization (WHO) defines social determinants of health in the following way: “The conditions in which people are born, grow, live, work and age.”
 Furthermore, “these circumstances are shaped by the distribution of money, power, and resources at global, national and local levels.”
 These social circumstances create societal stratification and are responsible for health inequities among different groups of people based on social and economic class, gender, and ethnicity.
 Social determinants of health are an underlying cause of today’s major societal health dilemmas including obesity, heart disease, diabetes, and depression.
 Moreover, complex interactions and feedback loops exist among the social determinants of health.
 For example, poor health or lack of education can impact employment opportunities which in turn constrain income.
 Low income reduces access to healthcare and nutritious food and increases hardship.
-Hardship causes stress which in turn promotes unhealthy coping mechanisms such as substance abuse and overeating of unhealthy foods.
+Hardship causes stress which in turn promotes unhealthy coping mechanisms such as substance abuse and overeating unhealthy foods.

 As reported by the United States Department of Agriculture, consumer choices about food spending and diet are likely to be influenced by the accessibility and affordability of food retailers—travel time to shopping, availability of healthy foods, and food prices.
-Some people and places, especially those with low income, may face greater barriers in accessing healthy and affordable food retailers, which may negatively affect diet and food security.
+Some people and places, especially those with low income, may face greater barriers to accessing healthy and affordable food retailers, which may negatively affect diet and food security.

 Baltimore City Health Department’s mission is to serve Baltimore by promoting health and advocating for every individual’s well-being to achieve health equity for all residents.
 One way this is accomplished is through Baltimarket.

 Baltimarket is a suite of community-based food access and food justice programs through the Baltimore City Health Department.
 Baltimarket’s mission is to improve the health and wellness of Baltimore City residents by using food access and food justice as strategies for community transformation.
-Baltimarket programs include the following: Virtual Supermarket Program, Healthy Stores Program and the Food Justice Forum.
+Baltimarket programs include the following: Virtual Supermarket Program, Healthy Stores Program, and the Food Justice Forum.

 Virtual Supermarket Program

-The Virtual Supermarket Program is an innovative approach to address Healthy Food Priority Areas.
+The Virtual Supermarket Program is an innovative approach to addressing Healthy Food Priority Areas.
 It uses online grocery ordering and delivery to bring food to neighborhoods with low vehicle ownership and inadequate access to healthy foods.

 It is the mission of the Virtual Supermarket Program to work with communities and grocery stores to facilitate access to healthy foods.
 The staff and Neighbor Food Advocates of Virtual Supermarket teach Baltimore residents online grocery shopping and community organizing skills to encourage ownership of their local food environments as well as healthy eating.